01-edu/public/subjects/cybersecurity/image-inspector/README.md

 The goal is to develop a tool using a programming language of your choice (Python is recommended) that can analyze images to extract hidden information.
 Specifically, your tool should:

 1. **Extract Metadata**: Identify and display metadata from images, such as geolocation (latitude and longitude) where the photo was taken, the device used, and other relevant information.
-2. **Detect Steganography**: Discover and extract any hidden PGP keys or other data concealed within the image using steganography techniques.
+2. **Detect Steganography**: Discover and extract any hidden PGP keys within the image using steganography techniques.

 By completing this project, you will: